 Tip #2: Make a list and mark all the things you can change.
 You might not be able to change many things but you can defiantly find the work around.
 You can reduce stress simply by planning your day out.

 Tip #3: Learn to say “No” with firmness and sincerity.
 When you cannot make any commitment or cannot handle it, learn to refuse politely.

 Tip #4 Learn to recognize the signals.
-Your body always try to talk to you when the stress level is building.
-Do you get nervous? or get a body ache?
-Though stress signals are same for everyone but if you make a note carefully, learn to know the signals and reduce stress through brief exercise.
+Your body always tries to talk to you when the stress level is building.
+Do you get nervous?
+Or get a body ache?
+Though stress signals aren't the same for everyone, you can make note carefully, learn to know the signals and reduce stress through brief exercise.

 Tip #5 A healthy, well rested and exercised body is well prepared to reduce stress.
 Take care of your body and it will get in better shape to handle all the chemical changes brought you to by stress.
 The stress produces a powerful stress hormone - cortisol which if in excess can deplete body’s protein stores and affect bones, muscles and result in low energy.
 Increasingly, research is showing 15 minutes of breathing exercise or meditation can reduce your stress levels and boost productivity.